Why Couples Drift Apart & How to Rebuild Connection

 How To Rebuild Connection After Relationship Conflict

 Rebuilding closeness after conflict does not begin with communication strategies or problem-solving tools.
-The work starts with restoring the conditions that make communication possible.
+The work starts with restoring the emotional reciprocity that makes communication possible.
 When partners feel attended to, valued and registered with a degree of goodwill, conversations soften, and problem-solving becomes workable again.

 Three practices consistently help couples regain this footing: